 - Law Enforcement in Society

-Scott, J. D. (forthcoming).
+Scott, J. D. (2014).
 “Community policing”, In The Encyclopedia of Theoretical Criminology (Eds.
 J. Mitchell Miller, Angela R. Gover, Wesley G. Jennings, & Christopher J. Schreck).
 Hoboken, NJ: Wiley-Blackwell.

 Scott, J. & Herb, M. (2013).
 In search of a benchmark: Using census transportation data to assess racial profiling.
 A paper presented at the Annual Meeting of the Academy of Criminal Justice Sciences, Dallas, TX.